 |

-San Mateo Bridge428 viewsTo provide for high power, focused coverage along a significant portion of the San Mateo Bridge spanning the Bay, carriers use high gain antennas.
-Here's a co-lo cell site on the east side of the bay.![3](images/rate_full.png) ![3](images/rate_full.png) ![3](images/rate_full.png) ![3](images/rate_empty.png) ![3](images/rate_empty.png) (2 votes)
+San Mateo Bridge429 viewsTo provide for high power, focused coverage along a significant portion of the San Mateo Bridge spanning the Bay, carriers use high gain antennas.
+Here's a co-lo cell site on the east side of the bay.
+(2 votes)

 |